These recommended research briefs have been grouped into four categories to make finding what you need as easy as possible.

 Parents and grandparents, friends, family, teachers, physicians and concerned citizens—people want to do what is right and best for children.
 With that in mind, this network has set out to compile a premier set of research studies to help us all understand what’s best for children’s healthy development.
 They have:

-- 4 Volumes of research and studies related to connecting children with nature
+- Research and studies related to connecting children with nature

 - A synthesis of collected research and studies related specifically to health benefits to children from contact with the outdoors and nature